 What is it?

-• A virtual private server is a type of hosting service that stores server resources on virtual machines
+• A virtual private server is a type of web hosting service that stores server resources on virtual machines

 • A virtual private network helps to increase a user's security and protect their data while on the web